Updated to reflect guidance issued March 3

 The Industry Fee is not deductible for federal income tax purposes.
 This substantially increases the cost impact, which is expected to be in the range of 2.0 to 2.5% of premium in 2014, increasing to 3.0 to 4.0% of premium in later years.
 Insurance companies will likely begin to reflect this additional cost in their premium rates in 2013 or 2014.

 The third and final fee I’d like to highlight is the temporary Reinsurance Assessment, which will fund a three-year reinsurance program designed to reimburse companies that insure high-cost individuals within the individual health insurance market.
 The total amounts to be assessed are $12 billion in 2014, $8 billion in 2015 and $5 billion in 2016, when the program ends.
-This fee will be assessed on a per covered person basis, and we anticipate that the assessment rate will be approximately $60 to $90 per covered person in 2014.
+This fee will be assessed on a per covered person basis, and the assessment rate will be $63 per covered person in 2014.

 An important difference from the Health Insurance Industry Fee is that the Reinsurance Assessment applies to both insured and self-funded plans.
 For insured plans, we are directly liable for the assessment.
 However, clients are liable for the assessment on self-funded plans, although they have the option of having us facilitate payment on their behalf.